carterwayneskhizeine/BlackPulse/README.md

 *   **Logout**:
     - Click the "登出" button in the top-right corner when logged in

-### Image Messages
+### File Messages

-*   **Post a Message with Image**:
+*   **Post a Message with File**:
-    1. Type your message in the text area (optional - you can post just an image)
+    1. Type your message in the text area (optional - you can post just a file)
-    2. Click the "Upload Image" button below the text area
+    2. Click the "📎" (paperclip) button below the text area
-    3. Select an image file from your device (JPEG, PNG, GIF, or WebP, max 10MB)
+    3. Select any file from your device (max 50MB, any file type)
-    4. The image preview will appear below the upload button
+    4. The file preview will appear below the upload button (image preview for images, file icon for other types)
     5. Click "Post Message" to send
-    *Note: Each message can contain either text, an image, or both*
+    *Note: Each message can contain either text, a file, or both*

-*   **View Image Messages**:
+*   **View File Messages**:
+    - For image files: displayed with preview above text content
-    - Images are displayed above the text content in messages
+    - For other files: displayed with file icon, name, type and download link above text content
     - Click on an image to view it in full size
-    - Image messages follow the same privacy rules as text messages
+    - File messages follow the same privacy rules as text messages

-*   **Remove Selected Image**:
+*   **Remove Selected File**:
-    - Click the "Remove" button on the image preview to cancel image selection
+    - Click the "Remove" button on the file preview to cancel file selection
-    - This only removes the selection before posting, not already posted images
+    - This only removes the selection before posting, not already posted files

-*   **Edit Image Messages**:
+*   **Edit File Messages**:
-    - Messages containing images cannot be edited (to maintain one-image-per-message constraint)
+    - Messages containing files cannot be edited (to maintain one-file-per-message constraint)
-    - To modify an image message, delete it and create a new one
+    - To modify a file message, delete it and create a new one

 #### User-Specific Features
 *   **Automatic Private Message Access**: Once logged in, all your private messages are automatically displayed without needing to enter KEYs.